 Running or Wandering Away Components Factors to consider Tips to gather the correct information Does the behavior fit the description of running or wandering away?
 Does the behavior cause safety issues?
 Ask questions or use inquiry statements such as: Where does the customer go when he wanders away?
 Describe what the customer does when he runs away.
-D 1 : 11 0 :1 1 How does his behavior cause a safety issue?
+How does his behavior cause a safety issue?
 Determine the intensity of the intervention Consider how often the intervention is needed, and how much time and effort the intervention takes.
-Ask questions such as: What is done in response to this behavior?
+Ask questions such as: • What is done in response to this behavior?
 How often do you respond that way?
 How well does this intervention work?
 What happens when you do not respond this way?
 What happens when the action taken does not stop the behavior?

-Determine the frequency of the Ask questions such as: behavior How often does this behavior happen?
+Determine the Ask questions such as: frequency of the past year. behavior How often does this behavior happen?
 When was the last time this behavior happened?